 If you want to score 750+ on the GMAT, we can give you access to quality online content to prepare.
-We are the most reviewed GMAT prep company on gmatclub with more than 1830 reviews (as on May 30, 2019).
+We are the most reviewed GMAT prep company on gmatclub with more than 1950 reviews.
 Why don’t you take a free trial and judge it for yourself?

 MBA Application Round 2

-This round is most suitable for students who don’t have compelling applications till round 1 deadline.
-For the next 3-4 months they should put in an effort to improve their GMAT scores or their resume by seeking leadership positions at work, extracurricular activities, and volunteer work.
+This round is most suitable for students who don’t have compelling applications till the round 1 deadline.
+For the next 3-4 months, they should put in an effort to improve their GMAT scores or their resume by seeking leadership positions at work, extracurricular activities, and volunteer work.

 - A lot of applicants get a chance to visit the campus, which helps them to convey their program fit to the admission committees